Is this the new normal promised by Xi Jinping to the Chinese people? Yes and no. - ExBulletin

 Xi was both prescient and completely wrong.

 China was indeed expecting slower growth.
-The economy began a gradual slowdown starting in 2009, not because of the Great Financial Crisis.
+The economy began a gradual slowdown from 2009 after – and not because of – the Great Financial Crisis.
 It recovered well from this turmoil, thanks to a half-trillion dollar recovery plan, but then began a gradual decline over 10 years.

 The deceleration happened slowly, almost imperceptibly.
 Growth of 10% in 2010 gradually declined to 5.95% in 2019, even before the pandemic took its toll.
-The International Monetary Fund said this month that China's growth rate could go down to 3% next year.
+The International Monetary Fund said this month that China's growth rate could fall to 3% next year.

-But Xi's vision of reshaping the economy away from exports and infrastructure, and taming a perilous real estate market while pivoting toward domestic consumption, proved an unequivocal failure.
+But Xi's vision of reshaping the economy away from exports and infrastructure and taming a perilous real estate market while pivoting toward domestic consumption has proven an unequivocal failure.

 The economy is still centered on the manufacturing sector, billions in stimulus funds are being injected into the most over-infrastructured country in the world and the real estate crisis is more serious than ever.

-But it is flabby domestic demand, crippled by extraordinarily weak consumer confidence, that is most glaring in an economy Xi thought he could revive with the wallets of a billion consumers, experts said.
+But it's flabby domestic demand – crippled by extraordinarily low consumer confidence – that is most glaring in an economy that Xi thought he could revive with the wallets of a billion consumers, experts say.

 This lack of spending not only hurts businesses and weighs on the economy, but means China must continue to rely on growing debt and unsustainable trade surpluses to keep its business going.

 Although wages have risen steadily during the Xi era, consumption has never played a leading role in the economy.
 The weak social safety net has only weakened.
-In China, the cost of raising a child to age 18 is now estimated at 6.3 times the country's gross domestic product per capita, compared to around twice GDP per capita in Australia and four times in the United States
+The cost of raising a child to age 18 in China would now be 6.3 times the country's gross domestic product per capita, compared to about twice the GDP per capita in Australia and four times the United States.

 And now the housing market is in decline and with it the savings of most average citizens.
 The real estate sector, which represents nearly 30% of Chinese GDP, holds 70% of household wealth.

-Asked if China's economy is now in its new normal of slow growth, Li Jian, 50, who runs a 3D printing company in Beijing, said: Absolutely.
+Asked if China's economy was now in its “new normal” of slow growth, Li Jian, 50, who runs a 3D printing company in Beijing, said: “Absolutely.”

 More Tanner Brown Uploads: